The Most Common Debilitating Content Marketing Mistakes

 5. Lack of Structure

 When it comes to writing any piece of content, it’s vital to have some structure.
-A lack of proper structure not only will confuse consumers, causing visitors to leave the website, it will throw off search engines, effectively harming search engine rankings.
+A lack of proper structure not only will confuse consumers, causing visitors to leave the website, but it will also throw off search engines, effectively harming search engine rankings.
 Before publishing any piece of content, be sure to review the material in terms of structure.
 Does it make sense?
 Is it easy to read?
 If you are finding sentences that are difficult to read or understand, chances are, your consumers will feel the same way!